Preference learning: Utility function

 If we can find a mapping from data to real numbers, ranking the data can be solved by ranking the real numbers.
 This mapping is called utility function.
 For label ranking the mapping is a function $f: X \times Y \rightarrow \mathbb{R}\,\!$ such that $y_i \succ_x y_j \Rightarrow f(x,y_i) > f(x,y_j)\,\!$.
 For instance ranking and object ranking, the mapping is a function $f: X \rightarrow \mathbb{R}\,\!$.

 Finding the utility function is a regression learning problem which is well developed in machine learning.

 Preference relations

 The binary representation of preference information is called preference relation.
-For each pair of alternatives (instances or labels), a binary predicate can be learned by conventional supervising learning approach.
+For each pair of alternatives (instances or labels), a binary predicate can be learned by conventional supervised learning approach.
 Fürnkranz and Hüllermeier proposed this approach in label ranking problem.
 For object ranking, there is an early approach by Cohen et al.

 Using preference relations to predict the ranking will not be so intuitive.
-Since preference relation is not transitive, it implies that the solution of ranking satisfying those relations would sometimes be unreachable, or there could be more than one solution.
+Since observed preference relations may not always be transitive due to inconsistencies in the data, finding a ranking that satisfies all the preference relations may not be possible or may result in multiple possible solutions.
 A more common approach is to find a ranking solution which is maximally consistent with the preference relations.
 This approach is a natural extension of pairwise classification.